manoel-linux/deb2xbps-shlibs-voidpackages/README.md

 - build-latest: 0.3.6

-- It is recommended to create a separate directory for installing .deb packages using deb2xbps.
+- It is recommended to create a separate directory for installing .deb packages using DEB2XBPS.
 If you do not create a dedicated directory, deb2xbps may - ---- create files and folders in your current working directory, which can make it difficult to manage and remove them later on.

-- When using deb2xbps, it may create a "shlibs" directory that contains the necessary libraries (shlibs) required for installing the .deb packages.
-If you ---- accidentally create this directory, you can delete it without causing any harm to your system or the functionality of deb2xbps.
+- When using DEB2XBPS, it may create a "shlibs" directory that contains the necessary libraries (shlibs) required for installing the .deb packages.
+If you ---- accidentally create this directory, you can delete it without causing any harm to your system or the functionality of DEB2XBPS.

-- The deb2xbps is an open-source project, and we are happy to share it with the community.
-You have complete freedom to do whatever you want with deb2xbps, in - accordance with the terms of the MIT license.
-You can modify, distribute, use it in your own projects, or even create a fork of deb2xbps to add additional -- features.
+- DEB2XBPS is an open-source project, and we are happy to share it with the community.
+You have complete freedom to do whatever you want with DEB2XBPS, in accordance with the terms of the MIT license.
+You can modify, distribute, use it in your own projects, or even create a fork of DEB2XBPS to add additional features.

 # Based on xdeb

-- deb2xbps is based on xdeb, xdeb-github: https://github.com/toluschr/xdeb
+- DEB2XBPS is based on xdeb, xdeb-github: https://github.com/toluschr/xdeb

 ## Installation

-- To install deb2xbps, follow the steps below:
+- To install DEB2XBPS, follow the steps below:

 # 1. Clone this repository by running the following command

 - git clone https://github.com/manoel-linux/deb2xbps-shlibs-voidpackages.git

-# 2. To install the deb2xbps script, follow these steps
+# 2. To install the DEB2XBPS script, follow these steps

-- chmod a+x installupdate.sh
+- chmod a+x `installupdate.sh`

-- sudo ./installupdate.sh
+- sudo `./installupdate.sh`

-- When installing deb2xbps for the first time, you may encounter an error "rm /usr/bin/deb2xbps" if the file doesn't exist.
-This removal command is part of - - the update process, but during the initial installation, the deb2xbps file is not yet present in the /usr/bin/ directory.
-Therefore, you can safely ignore -- this error as it will not affect the installation of deb2xbps.
-The script will proceed to copy the deb2xbps file to the /usr/bin/ directory and set the ----- correct permissions.
+- When installing DEB2XBPS for the first time, you may encounter an error "`rm /usr/bin/deb2xbps`" if the file doesn't exist.
+This removal command is part of - - the update process, but during the initial installation, the DEB2XBPS file is not yet present in the `/usr/bin/` directory.
+Therefore, you can safely ignore -- this error as it will not affect the installation of DEB2XBPS.
+The script will proceed to copy the DEB2XBPS file to the `/usr/bin/` directory and set the ----- correct permissions.

-# 3. Execute the deb2xbps script
+# 3. Execute the DEB2XBPS script

-- mkdir example
+- mkdir `example`

 - Download the .deb package you want to install and place it inside the directory

-- sudo deb2xbps -Syu example.deb
+- sudo deb2xbps -Syu `example.deb`

 - Use the following command to install: `sudo xbps-install -R binpkgs exemple`

 - For remove: `sudo xbps-remove -R exemple`

-- This will launch the deb2xbps tool, allowing you to convert .deb packages to .xbps format
+- This will launch the DEB2XBPS tool, allowing you to convert .deb packages to .xbps format

 # For uninstall

-- chmod a+x uninstall.sh
+- chmod a+x `uninstall.sh`

-- sudo ./uninstall.sh
+- sudo `/uninstall.sh`

 # Help
 # -y                          Automatic dependencies